Kanban-Zai/kanban-zai-version-1.0/README.md

 how it is going to keep doing that or when it is going to stop.
 The core itself uses a standard prioritised backlog as its delivery process, backed by the core ROMS.
 It is recommended that you use an extension early on.

-What is a module?

-Modules a pre-packaged collections of Kanban-Zai concepts and ideas that you might want to include in your process.

 The rules of extension:

 * The core must be used by ALL (100%) Kanban-Zai implementations